michaeled/FormsPopup/README.md

 	await Task.WhenAll
 	(
+		/**
-		// Since p is the Popup object, scaling it would also affect the overlay behind the popup's body
+		 *  Since p is the Popup object, scaling it would also affect the overlay
-		// Although it wouldn't be noticeable in this simple example, it would be if the overlay's color was set. p.SectionContainer.RelScaleTo(0.05, 100, Easing.CubicOut),
+		 *  behind the popup's body.
+Although it wouldn't be noticeable in this simple example,
+		 *  it would be if the overlay's color was set.
+		**/

+		p.SectionContainer.RelScaleTo(0.05, 100, Easing.CubicOut),
 		p.SectionContainer.RelScaleTo(-0.05, 105, Easing.CubicOut)
 	).ContinueWith(c =>